vl4ds/Documentation/ref-docs/installed-smart-app-wrapper-ref.rst

 childApps
 ------------

-Gets a list child apps associated with this SmartApp.
+Gets a list of child apps associated with this SmartApp.

 **Signature:**
     ``InstalledSmartApp[]`` childApps